About WFC

 The Kathryn ‘Kit’ Schmauch Conservation Easement established with Upper Saco Valley Land Trust to permanently protect nearly 400 acres of wilderness and green space.

-Year-Round Administrative Volunteers and Staff
+Year-Round Staff

 Matt Parks, Buildings and Grounds Manager